bheki-maenetja/lboro-library/README.md

 - Aside from some aesthetic changes I feel that the only part of the application in need of major improvement is the search functionality on the 'Books' page.
 The textual search functionality can be quite slow at times and many of the category checkboxes are mutually exclusive; meaning that if a user ticks merely 2 or 3 boxes they oftentimes end up with no search results.

 ## Future Features
-- **Database**: whilst the text files serve as an adequate storage space for data they lack the capabilities needed to make the application truly dynamic.
+- **Database**: whilst the text files serve as an adequate storage space for data, they lack the capabilities needed to make the application truly dynamic.
 A future version of this project will make use of a proper SQL database which should allow for improved search functionality and data analytics.
-- **User Accounts**:
+- **User Accounts**: the next update will feature individual user accounts.
+Users will be able to create and manage their own book libraries and share access to their libraries with other users.